U.S. House splits on GOP-led Alaska and mining industry bills aimed at Biden agenda

 The Arctic National Wildlife Refuge sprawls to the shoreline of the Beaufort Sea, seen here in 2006.
 The U.S. House passed a bill Wednesday to allow oil and gas leases in the refuge.
 (Photo by Steve Hillebrand/U.S. Fish and Wildlife Service)

-The U.S. House passed a bill Wednesday to counter an Interior Department order banning mining in a section of Alaska’s Arctic National Wildlife Refuge, taking aim at the Biden administration’s conservation agenda that Republicans say weighs environmental concerns too heavily at the expense of economic opportunity.
+The U.S. House passed a bill Wednesday to counter an Interior Department order canceling oil and gas leases in a section of Alaska’s Arctic National Wildlife Refuge, taking aim at the Biden administration’s conservation agenda that Republicans say weighs environmental concerns too heavily at the expense of economic opportunity.

 But the Republican majority also suffered a setback on the House floor.
 Democrats, with the help of six conservative Republicans, killed a separate bill seen as benefiting the mining industry because it would have made it easier for companies to develop sites that lack a documented mineral deposit.